kociumba/klarity/README.md

 ```

 This builds klarity into the output dir from `klarity.toml`, this is ready for hosting using something like github pages, there is a simple entry, `index.html` in the root that should be picked up by any hosting provider like that.

+Klarity will by default place a `.gitignore` in the output directory that ignores everything in it, this can also be turned off in the config, if you want to commit the generated files.

 ## Features